ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/ActInf_Basics_Lecture/Transcripts/Prose/AIFSS-02L_cPxLuwUDTSWYpG6-Z4rflqbxigh9K9-DDzkVzu5J1pA.sentences.csv_transcript.md

 [[start:1838946][end:1847942]] So it might be the case that in my evolutionary past, all of my ancestors have had the same expectations about which states they're going to occupy.
 [[start:1848086][end:1857280]] But there are lots of states in my life that I could be motivated to occupy that there's simply no evolutionary history to account for.
 [[start:1857810][end:1868378]] And he says there's a very similar or similarly difficult problem with state transitions where essentially what we're talking about with state transitions are the most appropriate actions.
-[[start:1868554][end:1878786]] So I have expectations about the actions that are going to fill foot that I need to take under certain circumstances that are going to get me to a particular expected state.
+[[start:1868554][end:1878786]] So I have expectations about the actions {that are going to fill foot} that I need to take under certain circumstances that are going to get me to a particular expected state.

-31:18 [[start:1878968][end:1884694]] And Klein's worry is that there's just going to be too many possible actions in any given situation.
+31:18 [[start:1878968][end:1884694]] And Klein's worry is that there are just going to be too many possible actions in any given situation.
-[[start:1884812][end:1891658]] So there's just a kind of explosion that's just going to be unaccountable for.
+[[start:1884812][end:1891658]] So there's just a kind of explosion that's just not capable of being taken into account.

-31:31 [[start:1891744][end:1900860]] There's just going to be too many different ways of getting to an expected state that we won't be able to account for in our past.
+31:31 [[start:1891744][end:1900860]] There are just going to be too many different ways of getting to an expected state that we won't be able to account for in our past.
-[[start:1901470][end:1908574]] So it's fairly robust, thorough challenge built on the dark room problem.
+[[start:1901470][end:1908574]] So it's a fairly robust, thorough challenge built on the dark room problem.
 [[start:1908772][end:1912330]] And I think actually it's a worry with two faces.

 31:52 [[start:1912410][end:1922414]] So I think the first is about how Active Inference can describe agential behavior with its austere, purely doxastic landscape.
 [[start:1922462][end:1932662]] So if you imagine somebody looking at their house burning down, it seems like you need more than beliefs to explain any course of action they take.
 [[start:1932716][end:1935314]] So there has to be desire in there somewhere.
 [[start:1935442][end:1938594]] So this is an example Andy Clark uses in one of his papers.
-[[start:1938642][end:1951606]] And he know the desire to run in and rescue some item that you want from the house or the desire to claim on the insurance is the thing that's.
+[[start:1938642][end:1951606]] And he says the desire to run in and rescue some item that you want from the house or the desire to claim on the insurance is the thing that's

-32:31 [[start:1951638][end:1954538]] Going to dictate how you explain the person's behavior.
+32:31 [[start:1951638][end:1954538]] going to dictate how you explain the person's behavior.

 32:34 [[start:1954714][end:1956206]] So that's the first problem.
 [[start:1956308][end:1962590]] We need to look at how folk psychology tessellates with prediction.